evennia/evennia/docs/source/community/built_with_evennia/Arxcode-installing-help.md

 Firstly, set aside a folder/directory on your drive for everything to follow.

-You need to start by installing [Evennia](http://www.evennia.com) by following most of the [Getting Started Instructions](Getting-Started) for your OS.
+You need to start by installing [Evennia](http://www.evennia.com) by following most of the [installation instructions](../../evennia_core/setup/installation) for your OS.
 The difference is that you need to `git clone https://github.com/TehomCD/evennia.git` instead of Evennia's repo because Arx uses TehomCD's older Evennia 0.8 [fork](https://github.com/TehomCD/evennia), notably still using Python2.
 This detail is important if referring to newer Evennia documentation.

 If you are new to Evennia it's *highly* recommended that you run through the instructions in full - including initializing and starting a new empty game and connecting to it.
 That way you can be sure Evennia works correctly as a base line.
-If you have trouble, make sure to read the [Troubleshooting instructions](https://github.com/evennia/evennia/wiki/Getting-Started#troubleshooting) for your operating system.
+If you have trouble, make sure to read the [Troubleshooting instructions](../../related_topics/troubleshooting/troubleshooting) for your operating system.
 You can also drop into our [forums](https://groups.google.com/forum/#%21forum/evennia), join `#evennia` on `irc.freenode.net` or chat from the linked [Discord Server](https://discord.gg/NecFePw).